On semibounded expansions of ordered groups: No new non-semialgebraic smooth functions

 \section{No new non-semialgebraic smooth functions}

-The goal of this section is to show that a definable smooth function $f:X\sub R^n\to R$ with open semialgebraic domain $X$ is semialgebraic (Theorem \ref{k4} below).
-The proof is done in two steps, the first being when $X$ is bounded.
+In this section, \cal R denotes a nonlinear reduct of a real closed field $\cal R'$, and $\WR$ an expansion \cal R, as fixed in the introduction.
+The goal of this section is to show that if $\WR$ has (DP) and (DIM), then every definable smooth function $f:X\sub R^n\to R$ with open semialgebraic domain $X$ is semialgebraic (Theorem \ref{k4} below).
+The proof is done in two steps, the first being when $X$ is short.
 This case is handled by reduction to the semialgebraic case, namely to \cite[Theorem 1.4]{es}.
 In order to do this reduction, we first prove some additional lemmas for semibounded structures in Section \ref{sec-sbd2} below.
-The general case is done by reduction to the bounded case, using some basic facts from real algebraic geometry, which we recall in Section \ref{sec-rag}.
+The general case is done by reduction to the short case, using some basic facts from real algebraic geometry, which we recall in Section \ref{sec-rag}.